-If you want to add more information or manipulate any of the data, you can now easily expand your work area by clicking on the Maximize button to the top right of your pop-up window.
+If you want to add more information or manipulate any of the data, you can now easily expand your work area by dragging the sidebar in or out.

-Once you’ve finalized all changes to your data, you can now choose any of the available types of charts from the menu on the left side of your pop-up window.
+Once you’ve finalized all changes to your data, you can now choose any of the available types of charts from the menu at the top of your editor.